From sparkling turquoise coastlines to rugged alpine peaks, taking a road trip through Italy is one of the greatest joys of traveling in Europe.

-Start your road trip in the capital Palermo, home to historical landmarks like the 12th-century Cathedral of Palermo, the 9th-century Norman Palace, and the Baroque Quattro Canti square.
+Start your road trip in the capital Palermo, home to historical landmarks like the 12th-century Cathedral of Palermo, the 9th-century Norman Palace, and the Baroque Quattro Canti Piazza.

-Spend at least one or two nights in Palermo before driving west to your first destination, Marsala.
+Spend at least one or two nights in Palermo (for more detail, read the first two days of this Palermo itinerary) before driving west to your first destination, Marsala.

 Better known for the Saline of the Laguna Marsala and the fortified Marsala wine, the city is on the westernmost tip of Sicily.

 Visit the salt pans at the Stagnone Nature Reserve, eat delicious seafood, and taste some wine before moving on to Agrigento.

 The main reason to visit Agrigento is the impressive Valley of the Temples, an archaeological site featuring imposing ruins of incredibly well-preserved Greek temples.

 However, don’t skip a tour of Agrigento’s historic center, with picturesque alleys, stairways, and gorgeous churches.